gbirke/Sanitize.js/README.rst

 Differences to Sanitize
 -----------------------
   - Transformers are not called from the inside out
-  - The clean method does not exist, the library always expects a parsed
+  - The clean method does not exist, the library always expects a parsed DOM document
+  - The node given as a parameter to ``clean_node`` is not changed.
+Instead, a sanitized ``DocumentFragment`` is returned.

 Known Limitations
 -----------------